Capitulation of Estonia and Livonia: Consequences

 Before the Swedish-Russian hostilities were concluded in Nystad (1721), the Swedish government did not accept the capitulation.
 Swedish intelligence operated in the occupied areas and interrogated people who escaped from these provinces to Sweden proper.
 In 1711 and 1712, Swedish naval units made several landfalls on the Estonian coast, burning villages and estates.
 Greater expeditions were planned during the same time, including a naval assault on Ösel (Saaremaa) in 1711 and a subsequent landfall with all Swedish troops stationed in Finland, but these plans were not executed.
 The last plan for a military recovery of the Baltic provinces was made in 1720, but this one too was not executed.
 The Swedish government further maintained an exiled administration of the Baltic dominions, and assigned vacant administrative positions until 1720.
 The Russian administration, under supreme command of Boris Sheremetev, reacted by prohibiting contacts of the local population to Sweden.

 On 30 August 1721, the Treaty of Nystad formalized Russia's acquisition of the Baltic provinces and the respective capitulations in articles IX, X, XI and XII.
 Sweden had to relinquish her claims "forever", and strike the provinces from the royal title.
 Peter the Great in turn changed his title from tsar to imperator, and amended it with kniaz Estlandskyi, Livlandskyi i Korelskyi, i.e. duke of Estonia, Livonia and Karelia.
 However, reconquest of her former Baltic dominions remained a Swedish war aim in the century following the Great Northern War, since these territories were of high strategic importance and Livonia had been a major Swedish source for grain.
 Yet, none of the respective attempts during the Russo-Swedish wars of 1741–1743, 1788–1790 and 1808–1809 was successful.
-As Loit (2004) put it: "It was the acquisition of Estonia in the year of 1561, which marked the first step to Sweden's emergence as a European great power, and it was when the Baltic provinces were lost to Russia in 1710 (1721), during the Northern War, that Sweden was transformed into a second-class power again."
+As Loit (2004) put it:

 The acquisition of Estonia and Livonia introduced a new class of Baltic German nobles to Russian courts.
 During the following centuries, Baltic Germans were to occupy important positions in the Russian Empire.
 In 1795, Early Modern Russia completed her Baltic expansion with the acquisition of Courland by a capitulation similar to the Estonian and Livonian ones, following the Third Partition of the Polish-Lithuanian Commonwealth.
 The Baltic provinces retained their special status within the Russian Empire until tsar Nicholas I started to implement Russification policies in the 1840s.
-Between 1883 and 1905, under tsar Alexander III, nationalist policies resulted in changes in administration and education, before the 1905 Russian revolution eased the situation.
+Between 1883 and 1905, under tsar Alexander III, nationalist policies resulted in changes in administration and education, before the 1905 Russian Revolution eased the situation.
 While after the conquest of the Baltic provinces Peter the Great had guaranteed that the German language retained its status as official language, Catherine II had introduced Russian as second official language, and in the 1880s, Russian was introduced as the second lingua franca.